Frequently Asked Questions

 12. How long will orbital debris remain in Earth orbit?

 The higher the altitude, the longer the orbital debris will typically remain in Earth orbit.
 Debris left in orbits below 600 km normally fall back to Earth within several years.
-At altitudes of 800 km, the time for orbital decay is often measured in decades.
-Above 1,000 km, orbital debris will normally continue circling the Earth for a century or more.
+At altitudes of 800 km, the time for orbital decay is often measured in centuries.
+Above 1,000 km, orbital debris will normally continue circling the Earth for a thousand years or more.

 13. Is reentering debris a risk to people and property on Earth?